lingui/js-lingui/website/docs/ref/react.md

 # React API Reference

-Components from `@lingui/react` wrap the vanilla JS API from `lingui-i18n`.
-React components handle changes of active language or interpolated variables better than low-level API and also take care of re-rendering when wrapped inside pure components.
+Components from `@lingui/react` wrap the vanilla JS API from `@lingui/core`.
+React components handle changes of active language or interpolated variables better than low-level API and also take care of re-rendering when locale or messages change.

 ## General Concepts